RepairUs makes fixing your devices fun, mobile, and community-powered

 What Users Said

-💬 “I love that I don’t need a laptop to follow along — I can just use my spare phone while fixing my computer.”
+💬 “I love that I don’t need a laptop to follow along — I can just use my phone while fixing my computer.”

 💬 “The progress tracker makes me feel like I’m actually accomplishing something step by step.”